strudeljs/strudeljs.org/source/api/index.md

 - **Details:**

-  Register new component that will be instantiated for all occurrences of selector
+  Registers new component that will be instantiated for all occurrences of selector

 - **Usage:**
   ```js